Real Estate Marketing Tips

 What is your target audience?
 Are you focused on a particular neighborhood, demographic or income level?
 Use the right medium and messaging that reflects your unique value proposition and your target market.
 A combination of print and internet exposure is critical for an integrated marketing strategy

 - Done right, direct mail real estate postcards can be a powerful sales-booster with cost/benefits you can easily measure.
 Learn how to build a successful mail campaign and calculate your ROI with our Direct Mail Tips and our affordable Mailing Services and Direct Mail Lists.
-Use the new Every Door Direct Mail Program to reach specific geographic areas cheaply.
+Use the new Every Door Direct Mail Program or EDDM to reach specific cities, zip codes, carrier routes or geographic areas cheaply.

 3. You can't compete with the "big guys" marketing budgets or more experienced agents.